morphysm/famed-architecture/README.md

 ## LAYER 2

-Famed pays out bug bounties and other rewards through ZK-Rollups (ZK-Snarks such as Loopring, zkSync and ZK-Starks such as DeversiFi).
+Famed pays out bug bounties and other rewards through ZK-Rollups.
 This ensures
 - high privacy through zero-knowledge
 - low fees and fast payouts via the scalability advantage of rollups

+Until this technology matures, we opt for Optimism since it is EVM-compatible.
+This allows us to migrate to a ZK-EVM-compatible rollup at a later stage.
-Here, the ZK-Rollup build by ZkSync offers an EVM-compatible solution that allows high flexibility around the use of other tokens as well as the future integrations of a Famed token.
+An EVM-compatible solution is in general prefered as it allows high flexibility around the use of other tokens as well as the future integrations of a Famed token.

 <!--  Loopring -->
 <!--  zksync -->